 The 50% Rule You Cannot Ignore

 For small business set-aside contracts, the prime contractor must not pay more than 50% of the amount paid by the Government to subcontractors that are not similarly situated entities.
-This is the Limitations on Subcontracting rule (FAR 52.219-14).
+This is the Limitations on Subcontracting rule (FAR 52.219-14, implementing 13 CFR 125.6).
 For services, the 50% limit applies to the full contract payment amount.
 For supplies, the 50% limit applies to the contract payment amount excluding the cost of materials.
-Violating this rule can result in loss of the contract and potential debarment.
-Build your employee base before pursuing set-aside prime contracts.
+Subcontracts to similarly situated small businesses (subs that hold the same set-aside qualification) do not count toward the 50% cap, which gives small business primes more flexibility to structure their delivery team.

 The Defense Contract Audit Agency (DCAA) does not certify or approve accounting systems.
 DCAA audits whether your system meets the standards in FAR Part 31 (Contract Cost Principles) and Defense Federal Acquisition Regulation Supplement (DFARS) 252.242-7006.
 If your system fails an audit, you cannot win cost-reimbursement contracts.

-| Requirement | What It Means |
+| Critical Area | What It Means |

 |---|---|